msu-csc232-sp25/hw01/README.md

 This assignment consists of the following tasks:

 - Task 1: Declare the Shape abstract base class
-- Task 2: Declare the Square class
+- Task 2: Declare the Circle class
-- Task 3: Implement the Square class
+- Task 3: Implement the Circle class
-- Task 4: Declare the Circle class
+- Task 4: Declare the Rectangle class
-- Task 5: Implement the Circle class
+- Task 5: Implement the Rectangle class

 ### Task 1: Declare the Shape abstract base class